alidanapour/chip8_emulator/Product_Document.md

 ### Members' roles

+**UPDATED January 20, 2018**: Add Xinyue Ma as a front-end programmer.

 The team has 6 Computer Science undergrads with the following roles:

 1. Project manager: Minh Bui is responsible for scheduling team meetings, booking rooms and producing meeting memos.